John and Gerry's Orchids of Britain and Europe

 Ophrys pintoi

-This new species was first described from Portugal by Lowe and Tyteca in 2012 and is a member of the O. fusca group of Ophrys.
-It is named in honour of the eminent 20th century Portuguese botanist, A. R. Pinto da Silva.
+O. pintoi was first described by Lowe and Tyteca from Ansiao, Portugal in 2019 and is a member of the ever confusing O. fusca grouping of Pseudophrys.
+It is named after a 20th century Portuguese botanist, A. R. Pinto De Silva.